-(Neurilemoma; Vestibular Schwannoma; Acoustic Schwannoma)
+(Neurilemoma; Acoustic Schwannoma; Acoustic Neuroma)

-An acoustic neuroma is a tumor that grows on the nerve of the ear.
-This nerve runs from your brainstem to the ear and plays a role in hearing and in maintaining your balance.
-This is a benign tumor, which means it is not cancerous.
-However, this condition can still cause serious problems if the tumor is large enough to put pressure on your brainstem.
+A vestibular schwannoma is a tumor that grows on the 8th cranial nerve.
+This nerve runs from the brainstem to the ear.
+It plays a role in hearing and balance.
+It is not cancer, but it can cause problems with hearing and put pressure on the brainstem.

 Copyright © Nucleus Medical Media, Inc.

 This problem is caused by faulty genes.
 It is not known why this happens.

 This problem is more common in people who are 50 to 55 years of age.
 Other things that may raise the risk are:

 - A personal or family history of neurofibromatosis type 2 (NF2)—a condition that causes tumors to grow on nerves